IRS Form 1099-NEC and 1099-MISC: Rules and ExceptionsJan 19, 2020

 Deadlines for 2021

 You are expected to file and furnish the person or entity you paid with a statement or a copy of the Form 1099-MISC by January 31st of the year following the year the payments are made, unless that date falls on a weekend or federal holiday.
 This provides the recipient time to review the form before filing their own tax returns.
-1099-NEC forms for 2020 payments are due on February 1, 2021.
+1099-NEC forms for 2021 payments are due to the IRS on January 31, 2022.

 For more information see IRS 2021 General Instructions for Certain Informational Returns, Section C, "When To File."